openmainframeproject/feilong/doc/source/setuphttpd.rst

   .. code-block:: text

-     # /usr/bin/gen-token -u
+     # /usr/bin/zvmsdk-gentoken -u

-  If you don't assign a file path, gen-token will update the file of default token path.
+  If you don't assign a file path, zvmsdk-gentoken will update the file of default token path.
 You can update specified file by this way:

   .. code-block:: text

-     # /usr/bin/gen-token -u /new/path/of/token/file
+     # /usr/bin/zvmsdk-gentoken -u /new/path/of/token/file

   **NOTE:** please remember to change token file's owner to user **zvmsdk** after operating it.